Molokini Marine Life: What You’ll See at Molokini and Turtle Town

 Transit sightings

-Spinner dolphins occasionally pass near boats—by federal rule, do not swim with or approach within 50 yards.
+Spinner dolphins occasionally pass near boats; by federal law, they must not be swum with or approached within 50 yards.
 Humpback whales visit seasonally; keep a 100-yard distance from them, whether at sea or on land.

-Marine life is easiest to spot on days with clear visibility and a calmer surface (less glare and less surface distortion).
-Early departures often help with viewing, but daily conditions vary—use our Molokini Snorkeling Guide for the full best-time/forecast breakdown.
+Marine life is easiest to spot when visibility is clear, and the ocean surface is calm.
+Early morning departures often help, but conditions change daily.
+Use our Molokini Snorkeling Guide for the full best-time and forecast breakdown.

 Dolphins: We occasionally see spinner dolphins from the boat.
 It’s illegal to swim with or approach them within 50 yards.